 We define an issue as "any unsettled matter requiring a management decision."
-That can be an "initiative, opportunity, resource management problem, threat to a resource, conflict in use, or a public concern."
-Issues arise from many sources, including our staff, other Service programs, state agencies, other federal agencies, our partners, neighbors, user groups, or Congress.
+An issue can be an "initiative, opportunity, resource management problem, threat to a resource, conflict in use, or a public concern."
+Issues arise from many sources, including our staff, other Service programs, State agencies, other Federal agencies, our partners, neighbors, user groups, or Congress.
 One of the distinctions among the proposed management alternatives is how each addresses those issues.
 The following summary provides a context for the issues that arose during the scoping process.